-We know wooden spoons are great for cooking and mixing ingredients, here are a few nifty ways they come in handy around the kitchen and house:
+We know wooden spoons are great for cooking and mixing ingredients, here are a few other nifty ways they are beneficial around the home:

-- Test oil for frying: Dip the end into the hot oil and tiny bubbles will form on the tip when the oil is hot enough for frying.
+- Test temperature when frying: Dip the end into the hot oil and tiny bubbles will form on the tip when it’s hot enough for frying.

-- Seamstress helper: Use the handle to press open small seams.
+- Seamstress assistant: The handle is just the right size to press open small seams.

-- Duct tape saver: Keep a stash of duct tape on hand at all times by wrapping the handle several times with the tape…just pull off the amount you need as you need it.
+- Duct tape saver: Keep a stash of duct tape at your fingertips at all times by wrapping the handle several times with the tape…just pull off the amount you need as you need it.

-- Homemaker helper: Use the long handle to push sheets under the mattress.
+- Homemaker Tool: The long handle is a clever way to push sheets under the mattress.

 - Making cookie rolls: After baking, roll each hot cookie around the handle (see goodhousekeeping.com for a recipe).

-- Pasta helper: If you leave one in the pan while pasta boils, it helps prevent the pasta from sticking together (shared by Karen in the comment section of the Pasta Pleasers page).
+- Perfect Pasta: If you leave one in the pan while pasta boils, it will prevent the pasta from sticking together (shared by Karen in the comment section of the Pasta Pleasers page).

-- In the kitchen: Place one across the top of a pot of boiling water and it will help prevent messy boilovers.
-Source: Lifehacker .
+- In the kitchen: Place one across the top of a boiling pot and it will help prevent messy boilovers.
+Source: Lifehacker.